yacosta738/deutsche-bank-demo/README.md

 # deutsche-bank-demo

 This is a demo project for Deutsche Bank.
+The project was made with [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architectural pattern.

 ## Requirements
 Java 17 or higher